 WinnersBet Horse Racing

-Selection of racing markets is also very good.
-They offer all the standard bets, like win/place, quinella, exacta, trifecta, first four and quaddie, so you probably won’t have issues using WinnersBet as your main bookmaker.
+The selection of racing markets is also decent.
+They offer all the standard bets, like win/place, quinella, exacta, trifecta, first four and quaddie.
 The racing enthusiast will be pleased to know that tote betting is also on the table.
-All the bets I mentioned are available for every local race and some of the international events.
+They do lack advanced markets for some less important races, so be very careful when betting with Winnersbet.

 WinnersBet Sports Betting

-WinnersBet’s sports offering could be better.
-They cover 11 sports, which is a bit below the market average.
+WinnersBet’s sports offering isn’t great.
+They cover only 11 sports, which is way below the market average.
 You can bet on all the most popular leagues, such as NRL, AFL, NBA, EPL and so on.
-However, they lack some of the niche sports.
+However, they lack most of the niche sports.
 For example, at the time of writing, WinnersBet wasn’t offering eSports betting.

 However, the biggest drawback here is the lack of sports betting markets.
 The market-leading bookies, like bet365 or Unibet, usually have tens or even hundreds of markets on popular rugby or soccer matches.
 WinnersBet, on the other hand, offers just a handful of options.
 That may be good enough for beginners or casual punters, but I doubt that more experienced bettors would be pleased with the offer this thin.